KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting3.md

 Stand-up Questions
 What tasks did I work on / complete?

-*Kriti: Done with sword functionality and implemented state pattern
+*Kriti: Done with sword functionality and implemented level state pattern

 *Ruchika: Completed initial setup and implemented observer pattern to collecting items